 Arts writer Tessa Laird once described the Korean born, Auckland based artist Seung Yul Oh as a ‘rampant maximalist’ and it's an apt description for an artist whose work is both playfully exuberant and prolific in production.

-The 'Interact!' series pairs contemporary artists with members of the Te Tuhi community centre user groups, in a vital series of collaborations which draw on the unique nature of Te Tuhi—a cutting edge gallery embedded into a local community base.
+Part of Interact!: a series of artists’ projects in collaboration with the Te Tuhi community.
+The Interact! series pairs contemporary artists with members of the Te Tuhi community centre user groups, in a vital series of collaborations which draw on the unique nature of Te Tuhi—a cutting edge gallery embedded into a local community base.